 The classic front wheel lift is a beginner level skill to learn and has many useful applications on the trail.
-RLC Head Coach, Ryan Leech, shows you how.
+RLC Head Coach, Ryan Leech, shares the secrets.

 The first distinction to make is between the manual front wheel lift and the classic front wheel lift.
 Many riders are familiar with the manual front wheel lift, where the rider uses body weight to suspend the front wheel in the air as they roll along on their back wheel.
 It looks totally boss, however, it’s a difficult skill to master, which is why I developed a 30-lesson online course, Manual Masterclass.